Separable and entangled states in the high-spin XX central spin model: : separable state

 If we further choose $s_1=s_2=1$, it is easy to solve the above two equations to obtain a unique solution (regardless of the order of $\nu_1$ and $\nu_2$)

 indicating that the separable state in the $M=2$ sector is actually nondegenerate.
 In turn, the four coefficients $\tilde{A}_{qj}$ are given by

 Thus, we indeed obtain a unique separable state

 in the $M=2$ sector, which is independent of $a_1$ and $a_2$.
 The form of Eq.~(\ref{AAAA}) also suggests that the Bethe ansatz equations given by Eqs.~(\ref{BAM2N2a}) and (\ref{BAM2N2b}) are actually unsolvable for $a_j=g_j/c$, where $c$ is a constant having the dimension of energy.
-However, the two equations still admit solutions for a uniform coupling with $g_1=g_2$, provided we choose $a_1\neq a_2$.
-This is in contrast to the case of the XXZ central spin model, where the integrability ensured by Bethe ansatz breaks down for the homogeneous coupling~\cite{BAbreak}.
+Unlike the case of the XXZ-type coupling for which the Bethe ansatz equations exclude the case of homogeneous coupling~\cite{Guan2019} (usually the Bethe ansatz equations for inhomogeneous XXZ-type coupling provide $C_{N+1}^{M}$ sets of solutions corresponding to all the states in the sector of $M$ down spins), i.e., they do not yield a complete set of solutions~\cite{BAbreak}, here Eqs.~(\ref{BAM2N2a}) and (\ref{BAM2N2b}) still admit solutions for a homogeneous coupling with $g_1=g_2$, provided we choose $a_1\neq a_2$.
+In fact, as we will show in Sec.\ref{SecV}, the homogeneous XX central spin model is indeed solvable for $s_0=1/2$.
 For a given $M\geq 2$, we can in principle obtain all the separable states in the form of Eq.~(\ref{darkPsiM}) by solving the Bethe ansatz equations given by Eq.~(\ref{BAEafinal}).
 However, as mentioned in Ref.~\cite{XXCSM}, the Bethe ansatz equations (\ref{BAEafinal}) do not always admit solutions.
 In addition, the eigenstates given by Eq.~(\ref{darkPsiM}) are all constructed based on the highest state $|F\rangle$, and hence cannot cover those separable states with the central spin in its lowest state $|-s_0\rangle$.
 From symmetry considerations, the latter type of separable states also exist and can actually be constructed by choosing the lowest state $|F'\rangle$ as the reference state and $B'^+_q=\sum^N_{j=1}\tilde{A}'_{qj}S^+_j$ as the collective raising operator.
 The resultant separable states will be in the form of $|\Psi'^{(M')}_{M'}\rangle=|-s_0\rangle\prod^{M'}_{q=1}\left(\sum^N_{j=1}\tilde{A}'_{qj}S^+_j\right)|-s_1,\cdots,-s_N\rangle$ and possess eigenenergy $E'^{(M')}_{M'}=-2s_0h$.
 The analysis in this section shows that the operator product state ansatz (\ref{product}) can give all the separable states for arbitrary $s_0\geq1/2$.
 Furthermore, the total number of separable states generated from $|F\rangle$ and $|F'\rangle$ are the same.